 Ever hear the expression "KISS?"
 It stands for "Keep It Simple, Stupid," and it works when applied to your weight-loss regime, too.
 "Rather than having a smorgasbord of food to choose from at mealtime, keep your meals simple with just one or two items.
 Seeing more food and delicious options can often trigger emotional hunger and you'll feel satisfied and full sooner with just one item," advise The Nutrition Twins.

 One of our favorite KISS meals is a sheet pan meal.
 Simple toss your protein of choice—chicken, pork, or sausage—onto a sheet pan with a medley of vegetables, pop it in the oven, and roast until cooked!

 Load Up on Whole Grains

-“Whole grains are minimally processed (meaning they haven’t been stripped of the bran and germ from each kernel) and therefore retain all the beneficial nutrients such as fiber, protein, vitamins and minerals,” says Lewis.
-And worth noting: “It has been found that eating less of the refined grains actually helps lower the risk of many chronic diseases and helps with weight management by keeping you full and curbing cravings.”
+"Whole grains are minimally processed (meaning they haven't been stripped of the bran and germ from each kernel) and therefore retain all the beneficial nutrients such as fiber, protein, vitamins, and minerals," says Lewis.
+And worth noting: "It has been found that eating less of the refined grains actually helps lower the risk of many chronic diseases and helps with weight management by keeping you full and curbing cravings."
 Some good places to start include millet, oats, quinoa, wheat berries, brown rice, and bulgur.
-Pro-tip: “When shopping, it’s important to remember that a food is only considered a “whole grain” if the first ingredient on the packaging says, ‘whole grain,'” adds Lewis.
-We suggest grabbing a package of high-quality rolled oats and whipping up some of these 50 Best Overnight Oats Recipes for Weight Loss!
+Pro-tip: "When shopping, it's important to remember that a food is only considered a 'whole grain' if the first ingredient on the packaging says, 'whole grain,'" adds Lewis.

 Slip a Spoonful of Chia Seeds into Your Meal